albertomario/synapsis-api/docs/implementation-tasks.md

-# Snap SIS - Implementation Tasks
+# Synapsis - Implementation Tasks

 ## Overview

-This document provides a step-by-step implementation guide for building the Snap SIS MVP.
+This document provides a step-by-step implementation guide for building the Synapsis MVP.
 Tasks are organized into phases with dependencies clearly marked.
 Estimated effort is provided in hours.

 ## Phase 1: Foundation & Infrastructure (Week 1)